Name

 Note

-The above directory and files will ALL need to be added and committed to CVS in order to make your script a permanent addition to the NST source tree.
+The above directory and files will need to be added and committed to your source control management system in order to make your script a permanent addition to the NST source tree (the .cvsignore is only present and required when using CVS).

 There are several conventions in using nstnewscript to create new scripts:

-• If your script has a required command line option, you should set its default value to REQUIRED.
+• If your script has a required command line option, you should set its default value to REQUIRED in the NAME.nstscript file.

 INCLUDES=version.bash long_help.bash